viamrobotics/docs/docs/tutorials/services/data-mlmodel-tutorial.md

 Now that you have configured data capture on your camera component, you can view the resulting data files in the Viam app, and can apply filters to limit the files returned by specific criteria, such as by robot or date range.

-1. First, in the [Viam app](https://app.viam.com), browse to your robot's **Control** tab and enable the camera to verify that a live stream is returned.
+1. First, in the [Viam app](https://app.viam.com), navigate to your robot's **Control** tab and enable the camera to verify that a live stream is returned.
    If you do not see a functioning camera stream, verify that you have configured your [camera](/components/camera/) correctly.

 1. Then, select the [**DATA** page](https://app.viam.com/data/view) from the top of the screen.

    {{< imgproc src="/tutorials/data-management/data-captured-images.png" alt="The data page showing a variety of captured images with search options presented on the left" resize="1200x" >}}

-   Here you can see the images captured so far from the camera on your smart machine.
+   Here you can view the images captured so far from the camera on your smart machine.
    New images should appear roughly every six seconds as cloud sync uploads them from your smart machine.

 You can use the filters on the left side of the screen to filter your images by robot, component, date range, and more.